-Prerequisites: ACC 120, BUS 115, BUS 137, ECO 151, ECO 251, ECO 252, MKT 120
+Prerequisites: ACC 120, BUS 115, BUS 137, MKT 120, and either ECO 151, ECO 251, or ECO

 This course is designed as a capstone course for Business Administration majors.
 Emphasis is placed on decision making in the areas of management, marketing, production, purchasing, and finance.
 Upon completion, students should be able to apply the techniques, processes, and vital professional skills needed in the work place.